Paul Chirakkarode

-Paul Chirakkarode was a noted Malayalam- and English-language novelist, short story writer, biographer, essayist, thinker, social critic, orator and human rights activist.
-It was through his literary interventions that the miserable and subhuman life of the downtrodden people of Kerala was exposed before the world of letters in an aesthetic manner.
+Paul Chirakkarode (4 September 1938 - 4 August 2008) was a noted Malayalam- and English-language author, social critic, orator, and human rights activist.
 The author has been considered one of the pioneers of Dalit Literary Movement in India.

 Personal life

-Paul Chirakkarode was born on 4 September 1938 in Maramon, a small village situated on the banks of Pamba river, near Thiruvalla in Pathanamthitta district of Kerala.
-He belonged to a Dalit Christian Family.
-His father Rev LT Daniel was well known among the natives of his village as a teacher, social worker and as a Christian Missionary.
-His mother was Elikutty.
-Paul Chirakkarode had his education at Maramon High School; St. Thomas College, Kozhancherry; SB College, Changanassery; Sacred Heart College, Thevara; University College, Thiruvananthapuram; And Law College, Thiruvananthapuram.
-He took master's degree in English Literature, Malayalam Literature, Economics, Sociology, and in law.
+Chirakkarode was born in Maramon, a small village situated on the banks of Pamba river, near Thiruvalla in the Pathanamthitta district of Kerala.
+He belonged to a Christian family.
+His father, Rev LT Daniel, was well known among the people of his village as a teacher, social worker, and as Missionary.
+His mother's name was Elikutty.
+Chirakkarode went to Maramon High School and attended University College Thiruvananthapuram, now part of the University of Kerala, where he later attended law school.
+He also earned master's degrees in English literature, Malayalam literature, economics, and sociology.
+Chirakkarode died in Thiruvananthapuram, Kerala.

-Paul Chirakkarode died in Thiruvananthapuram (Trivandrum), Kerala, on 4 August 2008.

 Literary life

-Paul Chirakkarode started his literary life in 1955, at the age of seventeen, by publishing his first novel Alinju Theernna Athmav (Dissolved Soul)–a poetic novel of a romantic type.
-Then there was a stream of creative writings from his pen, including novels and short stories, such as Pravasam (Living in Exile), Aavaranam (The Covering), Sathyathinte Mugham (The face of Truth) etc. Pulayathara (The land of Pulayas).
+Chirakkarode started his literary life in 1955, at the age of seventeen, by publishing his first novel Alinju Theernna Athmav (Dissolved Soul).
+Then he wrote a number of short stories and novels, such as Pravasam (Living in Exile), Aavaranam (The Covering), Sathyathinte Mugham (The Face of Truth), and Pulayathara (The Hut of Pulaya).
 Among these novels, Pulayathara has been considered one of his masterpieces.
-In this the novelist traces the saga of Dalit Christians and their aspirations in a picturestique style.
-Paul's works came out even before the dawn of Dalit Literary Movement emerged in Maharashtra during the 1970s.
+In this the novelist traces the saga of Dalit Christians and their aspirations in a picturesque style.
+Chirakkarode's works came out even before the dawn of Dalit Literary Movement emerged in Maharashtra during the 1970s.

-Through his study on Bertrand Russell, Paul proved his creative talent as a biographer.
-This study collected a special award from the Kerala Sahithya Academy, in 1962.
-And the Government of Kerala selected it as the best book of the year.
+Through his study on Bertrand Russell, Chirakkarode proved his creative talent as a biographer.
+This study collected a special award from the Kerala Sahithya Academy, in 1962; the Government of Kerala selected it as the best book of the year.